The Tactacam 6.0 Review: Is it Better Than The Tactacam 5.0?

 The next feature upgrade that I quickly noticed when watching footage of my husband shooting his bow and both of us shooting skeet is that the image stabilization (IS) has been significantly improved.

-Tactacam’s tag line is that this IS improvement, “takes the shock out of the shot.”
+Tactacam’s tagline is that this IS improvement “takes the shock out of the shot.”
 From our videos, I would have to concur.
-We directly compared Tactacam 5.0 and 6.0 footage and can agree that recoil and “shock” are noticeably less with the 6.0.
-Less shock leads to decreased camera movement, which keeps the filming on the target – where it should be.
+We directly compared Tactacam 5.0 vs. 6.0 footage and can agree that recoil and “shock” are noticeably less with the 6.0.
+Less shock leads to decreased camera movement, which keeps the filming on the target—where it should be.

 Adjustable Red Dot